 Instead, they should be using CSV, flat files, or an API connection to import or export data.

 If you ever hear them say something like, “We went into the Magento database,” or “We had to change some Magento core files,” run for the hills!
 This is a clear sign your developer has no clue what they’re doing.

 For example, if they install an extension directly into your Magento database, it may work for a while, but updating it requires a knowledge of your entire Magento database structure for that extension…which is nearly impossible.
 The number of tables involved is staggering.

-Whether you understand what we’re talking about or not (or want to hear a podcast on best practices for magento data management), the point is, be on the look-out for those catch phrases.
+Whether you understand what we’re talking about or not (or want to hear a podcast on best practices for Magento data management), the point is, be on the look-out for those catchphrases.
 Because if a developer touches the Magento core, the results are not pretty.
 Trust us.
-We’ve sees the “after” picture.
+We’ve seen the “after” picture.

 2. Your Developer Isn’t Communicating Properly – Or Stops Responding Entirely

 We’ve said it before on the 121eCommerce blog – and we’ll say it again.